 Anthropological concepts and theory are examined within a holistic framework.
 Students conduct research and complete a senior paper.
 Required of majors.

-Prerequisite: Senior standing and ANTH 101, ANTH 102, ANTH 103, ANTH 104, and ANTH 233.
+Prerequisite: Senior standing and ANTH 101, ANTH 102, ANTH 103, ANTH 104, and ANTH 233 or ANTH 233W.

 Offered: Fall.